TWBug/GoldCardHenge/content/legal/privacy.en.md

 1. When you visit the Website or use the services which the Website provides, please provide your personal data which is essential or letting the device collect your personal information automatically for certain purposes.
 The Website collects the categories of information including the below:

-* C001(Personal Data Identification ): Your name, email address, contact details, and time of use when using the interactional function on the Website, such as mailbox and survey.
+* C001(Personal Data Identification ): Your name, email address, contact details, and time of use when using the interactive function on the Website, such as mailbox and survey.
 * Others: When you visit the Website, the server will record relevant behaviors including your device’s IP address, browser, clicking, and browsing records as a reference to improve the Website.
 These records are internal use only.

 2. The Website collects, manages and uses personal information for certain purposes including but not limited to the Employment Gold Card related matters such as surveys, events, recruitment, etc. The Website use your personal data in accordance with Article 16 under the laws of protection and personal information.